 Integrated Urban-Rural Planning and Governance: A Global Perspective

-In China, and many other countries across the world, rapid urbanisation processes have produced unevenly developed landscapes made up of urban growth centres along infrastructural corridors, as well as disadvantaged (formerly rural) hinterlands.
+In China and many other countries worldwide, rapid urbanisation processes have produced unevenly developed landscapes consisting of urban growth centres along infrastructural corridors and disadvantaged (formerly rural) hinterlands.
 Emerging socio-spatial polarisations — marked by demographic, socio-cultural, economic, and environmental disparities — become most strikingly visible at the urban-rural interface.
-Furthermore, dysfunctional urban-rural linkages have been increasingly recognised as one of the major obstacles in the path towards a more future-oriented and sustainable urbanisation model.
+Furthermore, dysfunctional urban-rural linkages have increasingly been recognised as one of the primary obstacles to a more future-oriented and sustainable urbanisation model.

-A first step towards addressing such challenges should be the acknowledgment of the trans-local and multi-dimensional conditions of urban-rural regions and the metabolic relationships of natural resource flows, ecosystemic infrastructures, and multi-directional mobilities.
-These emerging and complex urban-rural constellations require new analytical models, integrated planning approaches, and policy frameworks that can assist in reading, revealing, and steering inherent urban-rural potentials and challenges, and that include relevant actors, institutions and processes acting across administrative and sectoral boundaries.
+A first step towards addressing such challenges should be the acknowledgement of trans-local and multi-dimensional conditions of urban-rural regions and the metabolic relationships of natural resource flows, ecosystemic infrastructures, and multi-directional mobilities.
+These emerging and complex urban-rural constellations require new analytical models, integrated planning approaches, and policy frameworks that can assist in reading, revealing, and steering inherent urban-rural potentials and challenges.
+This should include relevant actors, institutions and processes operating across administrative and sectoral boundaries.

-The first international conference within the framework of the Sino-German research and development project ‘Urban-Rural Assembly (URA)’ takes this as a starting point towards a global exploration of the political, ecological and social relevance of integrated approaches in urban-rural planning and governance.
-The conference will bring together international researchers, practitioners, city and regional representatives, policy makers, and global networks such as ICLEI - Local Governments for Sustainability and UN-Habitat to discuss diverse cases from China, Europe, Africa, and Latin America.
-This two day conference will shed light on current development challenges, new experimental approaches towards integrated urban-rural development, and the possibility of knowledge transfer and transnational learning.
+The first international conference within the framework of the Sino-German research and development project ‘Urban-Rural Assembly (URA)’ took this as a starting point towards a global exploration of the political, ecological and social relevance of integrated approaches in urban-rural planning and governance.
+The conference brought together international researchers, practitioners, city and regional representatives, policymakers, and global networks (such as ICLEI - Local Governments for Sustainability and UN-Habitat) to discuss diverse cases from China, Europe, Africa, and Latin America.
+This two-day conference revealed current developmental challenges, new experimental approaches towards integrated urban-rural development, and the possibility of knowledge transfer and transnational learning.